mikesmallhelp/wacat/README.md

 ![](doc/test-application-picture-3.png)

-First the wacat application opens the Chromium browser and goes to the root URL, which was given for the command:
+First, the wacat application opens the Chromium browser and navigates to the root URL provided in the command:

 ![](doc/chromium-opened.png)

-The root page doesn't contain any input fields, dropdown menus etc. wacat simple collects links of the two sub pages and goes to them.
-In each sub page wacat first pushes the button.
-The it fills the form input, selects from the dropdown menu etc. Finally it pushes the button again.
-Here is the command, which you can copy, paste and run.
-Same way you can run all other examples and please feel free to use my test applications.
+The root page does not contain any input fields, dropdown menus, or similar elements. wacat simply collects links to the two subpages and visits them.
+On each subpage, wacat performs the following actions:

+1. Presses the button
+2. Fills the form fields, selects options from dropdown menus, etc.
+3. Presses the button again

+Here is the command for you to copy, paste, and run.
+You can follow the same process to run all other examples.
+Feel free to experiment with the provided test applications.

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/